-The table above shows with SRV, there is an \$8.00M life cycle gap overall with the majority of this gap being present in the asset categories with longer lives and/or newer assets.
+The table above shows there is an \$2.80M life cycle gap overall with the majority of this gap being present in the asset categories with longer lives and/or newer assets.
 The SW AMP shows limited expenditure required in the short term but significant expenditure is required starting from 2031.
 The Life Cycle Gap is determined using the expenditure in the first year compared to the average expenditure required for the life of the asset.
-As described above long lived assets with high value such as drainage pipes & pits, road pavement and kerbs are still in generally good condition and limited expenditure will increase as these assets near the end of their useful lives.
+As described above long lived assets with high value such as drainage pipes & pits, road pavement and kerbs are still in generally good condition and limited expenditure has occurred on these assets.
+As such an overall life cycle gap currently exists but will not in the future when expenditure will increase as these assets near the end of their useful lives.